Skip to content

 Burden of the past

 The first pages of the novel state that the story is a fantasy.
-But it is almost impossible to write with such passion about the consequences of childhood traumas without having experienced some of it.
+But writing about the consequences of childhood traumas with such passion is hardly possible without having experienced some of it.

 'When you dig deep into delicate matters, it is sometimes frightening what comes up.
 So then you just say it's made up, especially to protect family and others involved.
 But it is definitely about my own life.
 I wrote this book to free myself from a secret, from the burden of my past.
 Because I don't want to die misunderstood.
 The 30-plus books I have written are all self-portraits to a greater or lesser extent.
 But the simple image people have of me - a brave, extroverted and boastful man, or an alcoholic - does not do justice to the truth.
 In previous novels, I have tried to tell the tragedy of my life in small chunks, with lightness and laughter.
 But this is the book in which I bare my soul the most.
 If only one of my books were to be translated, it would have to be this one.'